anddone-kit/AndDone-SecureAPI-ClientLibrary-DotNet/docs/SecureTokenManagementApi.md

 <a id="securetokensactivationsdelete"></a>
 # **SecureTokensActivationsDelete**
-> void SecureTokensActivationsDelete (string xApiKey, string xAppKey, string xVersion, string origin, TokenRequest tokenRequest)
+> void SecureTokensActivationsDelete (string xApiKey, string xAppKey, float xVersion, string origin, TokenRequest tokenRequest)

 This API is used for deactivating merchant token securely